-Restricted Cash
+Restricted Cash and Cash Equivalents

-Restricted cash primarily represents amounts received for security deposits from ERCOT's market participants.
+Restricted cash and cash equivalents primarily represent amounts received for security deposits from ERCOT's market participants.

 Accounts Receivable and Revenue Recognition

 ERCOT funds its operations primarily through transaction fees collected from electric service providers operating within the Texas grid.
 Two volume related fees are charged pursuant to the ERCOT protocols and as approved by both the ERCOT board of directors and the PUCT, each of which is based on actual volume consumption.
 Revenues from these fees are recognized in the period that the underlying energy transaction occurs.
 Amounts not yet billed are accrued and presented as unbilled revenue on the statement of financial position.